JonathanTreffler/sharerenamer/README.md

 ## Security
 - Share Tokens can currently not be set to the same string as any registered username, so do not use this app if users are not supposed to be able to find out any other registered usernames.
+- Links could be guessed!
+We discourage using this app on large instances that host sensitive data!
+We also encourage you to password protect such shared links.

 ## Development
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/JonathanTreffler/sharerenamer/)